-The principal metabolite of carbamazepine, carbamazepine-10,11-epoxide, has anticonvulsant activity as demonstrated in several in vivo animal models of seizures.
+The principle metabolite of carbamazepine, carbamazepine-10,11-epoxide, has anticonvulsant activity as demonstrated in several in vivo animal models of seizures.
 Though clinical activity for the epoxide has been postulated, the significance of its activity with respect to the safety and efficacy of carbamazepine has not been established.

-In clinical studies, carbamazepine suspension, conventional tablets, and carbamazepine extended-release tablets delivered equivalent amounts of drug to the systemic circulation.
-However, the suspension was absorbed somewhat faster, and the carbamazepine extended-release tablet slightly slower, than the conventional tablet.
-The bioavailability of the carbamazepine extended-release tablet was 89% compared to suspension.
-Following a b.i.d. dosage regimen, the suspension provides higher peak levels and lower trough levels than those obtained from the conventional tablet for the same dosage regimen.
-On the other hand, following a t.i.d. dosage regimen, carbamazepine suspension affords steady-state plasma levels comparable to carbamazepine tablets given b.i.d. when administered at the same total mg daily dose.
-Following a b.i.d. dosage regimen, carbamazepine extended-release tablets afford steady-state plasma levels comparable to conventional carbamazepine tablets given q.i.d., when administered at the same total mg daily dose.
+In clinical studies, carbamazepine suspension, conventional tablets, and XR tablets delivered equivalent amounts of drug to the systemic circulation.
+However, the suspension was absorbed somewhat faster, and the XR tablet slightly slower, than the conventional tablet.
+The bioavailability of the XR tablet was 89% compared to suspension.
+Following a twice a day dosage regimen, the suspension provides higher peak levels and lower trough levels than those obtained from the conventional tablet for the same dosage regimen.
+On the other hand, following a three times a day dosage regimen, Carbamazepine Oral Suspension affords steady-state plasma levels comparable to carbamazepine tablets given twice a day when administered at the same total mg daily dose.
 Carbamazepine in blood is 76% bound to plasma proteins.
 Plasma levels of carbamazepine are variable and may range from 0.5 to 25 mcg/mL, with no apparent relationship to the daily intake of the drug.
 Usual adult therapeutic levels are between 4 and 12 mcg/mL.
 In polytherapy, the concentration of carbamazepine and concomitant drugs may be increased or decreased during therapy, and drug effects may be altered (see PRECAUTIONS, Drug Interactions).
-Following chronic oral administration of suspension, plasma levels peak at approximately 1.5 hours compared to 4 to 5 hours after administration of conventional carbamazepine tablets, and 3 to 12 hours after administration of carbamazepine-extended-release tablets.
+Following chronic oral administration of suspension, plasma levels peak at approximately 1.5 hours compared to 4 to 5 hours after administration of conventional carbamazepine tablets, and 3 to 12 hours after administration of carbamazepine-XR tablets.
 The CSF/serum ratio is 0.22, similar to the 24% unbound carbamazepine in serum.
 Because carbamazepine induces its own metabolism, the half-life is also variable.
 Autoinduction is completed after 3 to 5 weeks of a fixed dosing regimen.
 Initial half-life values range from 25 to 65 hours, decreasing to 12 to 17 hours on repeated doses.